johnsogg/cs2270/homeworks/hw-1-linked-lists/README.md

 Turning In Your Homework
 --------

+__RetroGrade will be up sometime late Monday the 21st.
+Until then, hold tight.__

 We will use a new automated grading system called RetroGrade.
 I am spending the weekend getting this to run on the department's